vyos/vyos-documentation/docs/configuration/protocols/rpki.rst

 ===

 Connections to the RPKI caching server can not only be established by HTTP/TLS but you can also rely on a secure SSH session to the server.
-To enable SSH you first need to create yoursels an SSH client keypair using ``generate ssh client-key /config/auth/id_rsa_rpki``.
+To enable SSH, first you need to create an SSH client keypair using ``generate ssh client-key /config/auth/id_rsa_rpki``.
 Once your key is created you can setup the connection.